 What is phishing?
-How to protect yourself from scam emails and more | ZDNet
+Everything you need to know to protect yourself from scam emails and more | ZDNet

 Researchers at Symantec suggest that almost one in every 2,000 of these emails is a phishing email, meaning around 135 million phishing attacks are attempted every day.

+SEE: My stolen credit card details were used 4,500 miles away.
+I tried to find out how it happened

-Most people simply don't have the time to carefully analyse every message which lands in their inbox - and it's this which phishers look to exploit in a number of ways.
+Most people simply don't have the time to carefully analyse every message that lands in their inbox - and it's this that phishers look to exploit in a number of ways.

 Scams vary in their targets - some are aiming at unwary consumers.
 Here, their email subject line will be designed to catch the victim's eye - common phishing campaign techniques include offers of prizes won in fake competitions such as lotteries or contests by retailers offering a 'winning voucher'.